Join our team - Jobs

 - Written and spoken fluency in English and Spanish

-- Experience working in communications or marketing
+- 2+ years experience working in communications or marketing

 - Excellent oral and written communication skills

 - High proficiency in Microsoft Office Suite (Excel)